JetBrains/kotlin-web-site/pages/docs/reference/ranges.md

 ### `reversed()`

-The `reversed()` extension functions are defined for each `*Progression` classes, and all of them return reversed progressions.
+The `reversed()` extension functions are defined for each `*Progression` classes, and all of them return reversed progressions:

 ``` kotlin
 fun IntProgression.reversed(): IntProgression {